 This “water-quenching” process can damage the surface of the roasted beans if done incorrectly, and add moisture lost during the roasting process back into the beans.

 Air-quenching is a more sophisticated process which cools off the coffee beans by pulling air through the beans – no water is added to the cooling process, which helps to maintain the quality and robustness of the coffee roast.

-Regardless of the type of brewing method you use, the most important aspect of grinding coffee is to break down the roasted coffee bean to expose the interior of the bean to allow the right amount of oils and flavours to be extracted.
+Regardless of the type of brewing method you use, the most important aspect of grinding coffee is to break down the roasted coffee bean to expose the interior of the bean to allow the right amount of oils and flavors to be extracted.

 This allows these aromas and oil extracts to seep into the coffee during the brewing process, which creates a smooth blend of heavenly coffee.
 It is important to remember that many factors can influence the quality of the coffee grind, but ultimately you should grind your coffee beans only before you are ready to brew.

-Getting a high quality coffee grinder is also key in producing that perfect coffee brew – and for this purpose we highly recommend grinders with a conical burr design that can easily adjust the size of the grind.
-Couple this with high quality coffee beans and you are on your way to making the perfect cup of coffee!
+Getting a high-quality coffee grinder is also key in producing that perfect coffee brew – and for this purpose, we highly recommend grinders with a conical burr design that can easily adjust the size of the grind.
+Couple this with high-quality coffee beans and you are on your way to making the perfect cup of coffee!